textadventures/squiffy/roadmap.md

 ## Squiffy 3

+**Status:** In development.

-This will be the first release of Squiffy that runs over the web, so people can use it without downloading or installing anything.
-For this version, the "editor" will simply allow a file to be uploaded.
-This will call the compiler, and a ZIP file of the generated HTML, CSS and JS can be downloaded.
+This will be the first release of Squiffy to feature a web-based editor, so you'll be able to use it without downloading anything.
+To start with, it will be a very simple editor - just a text editor to edit the raw script file.
+The output will be able to be downloaded, or published directly to [textadventures.co.uk](http://textadventures.co.uk/).

 ## Squiffy 4

-This release will feature a simple JavaScript text editor, packaged as a desktop app using node-webkit.
+This will be the first downloadable version of the Squiffy editor.
+It will be the same web-based editor as first created for Squiffy 3, but packaged using [NW.js](http://nwjs.io/) (formerly node-webkit).

 ## Squiffy 5

-The JavaScript text editor introduced in Squiffy 4 will be implemented in the web version of Squiffy.
-Users will be able to log in at textadventures.co.uk to access this, with their files stored in the cloud.

-## Squiffy 6

-With both web and desktop editors now in sync, we can start to flesh out the features of the editor.
+We can start to flesh out the features of the editor.
 The most important feature for the first editor iteration is probably a graphical view of a game's sections and passages, so the overall structure of a game can be visualised.